selfrefactor/rambdax/README.md

 It is same as `R.compose` but with support for asynchronous functions.

-Note that it doesn't work with promises or function retunring promises such as `const foo = input => new Promise(...)`.
+Note that it doesn't work with promises or function returning promises such as `const foo = input => new Promise(...)`.

 ```
 const fn = async x => {